martinloesethjensen/flutter-firebase/codelab.md

 In our `chat_screen.dart` we create a new method `_buildMessage()` for our messages.

+`isMe` will be used later so when know how the styling of a message should be.
+With this we know what messages have been sent from who.

 ```dart
 _buildMessage(Message message, bool isMe) {
     final Widget msg = Padding(